Fatigue

 • Manage stress: Yoga, mindfulness, meditation and regular exercise can help you relieve stress and gain more energy.

 • See your healthcare provider: Make an appointment to rule out infections, disease, illness, vitamin deficiencies and other health conditions.
-You should also talk to your provider about medications you’re taking to see if they are causing your symptoms.
+You should also talk to your provider about the medications you’re taking to see if they’re causing your symptoms.

 • Exercise often: Regular exercise is crucial for a healthy lifestyle.
 Though it might seem counter-intuitive, vigorous exercise can help you feel more energetic once you get used to it.
 But exercising too much can cause fatigue, so talk to your provider about what’s best for you.

-• Maintain a healthy weight: Talk to your healthcare provider about your ideal weight, and try to stay within that range.
+• Reach and maintain a healthy weight: Talk to your healthcare provider about your ideal weight and try to stay within that range.

-When should I call my doctor about fatigue?
+When should I call my healthcare provider about fatigue?

 It’s normal to feel tired now and then.
 Everyone experiences occasional, brief fatigue due to illness, sleep disturbances, travel or changes in diet or medication.
 But you should talk to your healthcare provider if you’re tired all the time.
-Call your provider if:
+You should also call your provider if:

 • You’re having a hard time going to work or performing daily activities.